Understanding This Benchmark Rate Is the Key to Unlocking Potential Savings on Your Monthly Energy Costs

 Securing a fantastic rate below the Price to Compare is an excellent financial move, but your responsibility does not end on enrollment day.
 Fixed-rate energy contracts eventually expire.
 If you fail to renew or switch plans, your supplier may automatically roll your account onto an expensive, variable month-to-month rate.
 We strongly recommend adding a calendar reminder for 30 days before your contract expires.
 This proactive habit gives you ample time to compare current market offers against the newly updated utility PTC.

 When you fully understand your utility’s Price to Compare, you eliminate the guesswork from your monthly electric budget.
 You can immediately identify exactly what you pay for supply generation, execute a quick savings calculation, and make an informed decision on whether a fixed-rate or renewable plan best fits your family’s needs.
-The next time your bill arrives in the mail, locate that PTC figure and compare it against the competitive offers on your state’s official platform.
-Taking just ten minutes to review your options ensures your home stays comfortable while keeping your costs tightly under control.
+Grab your latest electric bill immediately, locate your exact PTC under the supply detail section, and check your state’s official energy marketplace to see if you can beat the default utility rate.
+Taking just ten minutes to review your options ensures your home stays comfortable while keeping your costs tightly under control and avoiding unexpected price spikes.

 Frequently Asked Questions About the Price to Compare

-Does the Price to Compare include delivery and transmission charges?
+Does the price to compare include taxes and delivery fees?

 Do I have to pay a fee to switch from the utility PTC to a new supplier?